muratk5n/thirdwave/en/README.md

 ---

-CSP uses molten salt to store energy.
+CSP usually stores energy in molten salt.
 Interesting alternative below.

 "As alternative to molten salts-based systems, other energy storage systems are being proposed in the last years ...
 Limestone, which is